moveit/moveit_tutorials/doc/trapezoidal_industrial_planner/trapezoidal_industrial_planner.rst

 To use the command planner cartesian limits have to be defined.
 The limits are expected to be under the namespace ``<robot_description>_planning``.
-Where ``<robot_description>`` refers to the parameter under which the urdf is loaded.
-E.g. if the urdf was loaded into ``/robot_description`` the cartesian limits have to be defined at ``/robot_description_planning``.
+Where ``<robot_description>`` refers to the parameter under which the URDF is loaded.
+E.g. if the URDF was loaded into ``/robot_description`` the cartesian limits have to be defined at ``/robot_description_planning``.